iz4k/spotifyapp/README.md

 npm install && bower install
 ```

-Start the development server with python 2.x:
+Start the development server with Python 2.x:

 ```
 python -m SimpleHTTPServer
 ```

-For python 3.x the equivalent command is:
+For Python 3.x the equivalent command is:
 ```
 python -m http.server
 ```